Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

     * **store_name**: Specify the name of certificate store to open.
 The `certificate_location` property must be set to `Store`.
 Value options include `AuthRoot`, `CertificateAuthority`, `My`, `Root`, `TrustedPeople`, or `TrustedPublisher`.
     * **store_location**: Specify the location of the certificate store.
 The `certificate_location` property must be set to `Store`.
 Value options include `CurrentUser` or `LocalMachine`.
     * **find_type**: Specify the type of value the agent uses to find the certificate in the collection of certificates from the certificate store.
 The `certificate_location` property must be set to `Store`.
 Value options include `FindByIssuerDistinguishedName`, `FindByIssuerName`, `FindBySerialNumber`, `FindBySubjectDistinguishedName`, `FindBySubjectKeyIdentifier`, `FindBySubjectName`, or `FindByThumbprint`.
-    * **find_value**: Specify the value the agent uses in combination with `find_type` to find a certification in the certificate store.
-Note that the agent will use the first certificate from the certificate store that matches this search criteria.
+    * **find_value**: Specify the value the agent uses in combination with `find_type` to find a certification in the certificate store. <br> Note: The agent will use the first certificate from the certificate store that matches this search criteria.

 #### Proxy